gerassimos/dgs19/docs/D_S05_L01_Starting_our_first_container.md

 ```

 > - We got an error.
-> - The first two conatainers were safely deleted.
+> - The first two containers were safely deleted.
 > - We cannot remove (delete) the third one for safety reasons.
 > - Docker will not allow to remove a container that is still running.
 ---